mrndhlovu/food-explorer-app/README.md

 ####  requirements
 this file lists the dependencies required by python for the app to run.
 #### js folder
-stores index.js file which keeps some of the front-end functionality of the site.
+stores index.js file which handles some of the front-end functionality of the site like creating or deleting form fields, bootstrap and semantic ui functions.
 #### images folder
-stores images used by recipes.
+stores placeholder images used by each recipe.
 #### css folder
 stores the style.css file which handles some of the styling of the website.